s-kostyaev/ellama/README.md

 Summarize a selected region or the current buffer using Ellama.
 ![ellama-summarize](imgs/ellama-summarize.gif)

+### ellama-make-flash-cards
+Create flashcards in org-mode headline format, which could later be used with packages such as [org-anki](https://github.com/eyeinsky/org-anki).

 ### ellama-code-review

 Review code in a selected region or the current buffer using Ellama.